Frequently Asked Questions

 Is the primary purpose of Texas Parent PAC to raise and donate campaign funds?

 That is one of the purposes.
 But equally important are the PAC’s efforts to involve parents in registering voters, volunteering in primary and general election campaigns, and organizing get-out-the-vote drives.
-We believe children and grandchildren of Texas Parent PAC members will benefit, too, by learning the importance of citizen involvement in electoral politics in our democracy.
-Texas Parent PAC also will make it a priority to educate parents about education policy issues and the critical record votes cast at the Texas Capitol.
+We believe children and grandchildren of Texas Parent PAC supporters will benefit, too, by learning the importance of citizen involvement in electoral politics in our democracy.
+Texas Parent PAC also makes educates parents about education policy issues and the critical record votes cast at the Texas Capitol.

 Is Texas Parent PAC a partisan group?